-Under construction, feel free to email your questions to firstname.lastname@example.org
+Under continuous improvement, feel free to email your questions to firstname.lastname@example.org

 Last Updated 3 November 2017

 What is your position on x, y or z?

 Please see our official resolutions subforum to see our official positions.

 Our orthography project has created a proposal for a unified system for writing the Sicilian language.
 We have consulted with dozens of experts in the fields of linguistics, language planning, sociolinguistics, regional and minority languages issues and Sicilian studies in order to form an approach that best reflects the desires of the siculofone community.

 We have taken a very flexible approach to standardisation and have opted to include as much variation as practical into the standard itself.
 Although we found that many forms share common origins and are easily standardised into one form, others are genuinely different evolutions and must be maintained independently.
 In this way we took substantial inspiration from languages likes Norwegian (Nynorsk) which aims to reflect the natural variation within their language.
 Furthermore, it was important to us that the standard be accessible and approachable to its speakers.
 Compromises are sometimes difficult, but we believe that by working closely as a diverse team and conservatively approving proposals with high levels of support we have balanced these competing needs reasonably well.

 Since the goal of the orthography is to facilitate written communication, literary sicilian constitutes a major input into our orthography.
 However, literary Sicilian in many ways is divergent from contemporary spoken Sicilian, so we have attempted to create a flexible orthography that allows for that variation and reflects the modern language.
 No one dialect forms the basis of the orthography, and in fact most dialects can be easily expressed within our orthography.
 We hope to formalise the inclusion of major regional variations in future works to make it more clear the range of lexicon, morphology and syntax within Sicilian, while simultaneously making speakers more familiar with the literary forms.